EmberAnimus/PokeTools/README.md

 This project is currently still a massive work in progress, and is being worked on in my spare time.
 But right now you could say this is in its pre-alpha state, so don't expect anything fanciful or functional.

-If you have stumbled across this page - feel free to leave constructive critisism on my work, suggest features, suggest changes, and so forth - just understand I do have a specific vision for this product, so I may not incorporate those remarks.
+If you have stumbled across this page - feel free to leave constructive critisism on my work, suggest features, suggest changes, and so forth - just understand I do have a specific vision for this product, so I may not incorporate those suggestions.

 # Disclaimer
 All Pokemon data is owned by The Pokemon Company International.
 This project should not be used for commercial purposes.